eturino/eapi/README.md

 ### Initialize

-`Eapi::Common` will add a `initialize` method to your class that will accept a hash.
+`Eapi::Item` will add a `initialize` method to your class that will accept a hash.
 It will recognise the defined properties in that hash and will set them.

 For now any unrecognised property in the hash will be ignored.
 This may change in the future.